 Don’t be caught off guard by the elimination period

 As we mentioned earlier, an elimination period is another way to describe what is traditionally known as the benefits waiting period in a long-term disability insurance contract.
-To learn more about how this affects workers, we spoke with OnPay’s Vice President of Insurance, Paul Foery.
+To learn more about how this affects workers, we spoke with OnPay’s former Vice President of Insurance, Paul Foery.
 “The elimination period is a waiting period that an employee must fulfill before filing a claim for disability benefits,” he explains.
 “If the claim is valid, the carrier determines if the worker will receive any income replacement — after paying out of pocket — for expenses they have incurred outside of the workplace.”

 Foery also explains that the length of each elimination period depends on whether the benefits are short-term or long-term.
 “Usually, an elimination period for long-term disability insurance lasts 90 days or more, while a short-term policy can be as short as seven days.”